Documentation

 First desktop-to-device setup

-Install Studio, point your agent at the local MCP endpoint, add NuGet packages, and pair a device.
+Install Ansight Studio, point your agent at the local stdio bridge, add NuGet packages, and pair a device.

 MCP Configuration